 To put player’s on the development list go to;

 Player > Transfers > Add to Development List

 3. Using Local/National Partnerships and Affiliated Clubs

 Thirdly, and most importantly, you got the case with affiliated clubs.
-Taking advantages of partnerships and agreements where you can freely send out players can for instance be beneficial.
+Taking advantage of partnerships and agreements where you can freely send out players can for instance be beneficial.
 To move a player to an affiliate club go to;

 Player Name > Development > Move to Affiliate

-This open ups the screen visible above.
+This opens ups the screen visible above.

 Benfica has several affiliated clubs – three in the same divisions as themselves and one in each tier below.

-Therefore I’ll take advantage of these agreements by sending João Ferreira – a 19 year old attacking fullback who has fallen behind Renato Matos and Filipe Cruz.
+Therefore I’ll take advantage of these agreements by sending João Ferreira – a 19-year-old attacking fullback who has fallen behind Renato Matos and Filipe Cruz.
 He’s currently operating at the third division level and Leixões could be a suitable option – a club playing with a similar formation as us.